cmkushnir/NMSModBuilder/Doc/QuickStart/Readme.md

 - Click a game location toolbar button to load the data for the game instance.

 ---
-The left set of tabs are for research.
+The left set of tabs are for research.</br>
 The right set of tabs are for querying data and creating mods
+---

 ## Research